Before you register your interest or apply for nomination, please ensure that you have read all relevant information for the pathway, including:

 6

-You have been employed in Tasmania for the past 12 months in a role that is not directly related to your skills assessment but is in the same industry area and you are paid at least $57,000 per year / base rate of $28.85 per hour.
+You have been employed in Tasmania for the last 12 months in a role that is in the same industry area as your skills assessment, and you currently meet the priority income level (at least $57,000 per year, or a base rate of $28.85 per hour).

 6

-You are employed in in a role that paid more than the National Minimum Wage, but less than $57,000 per year (or $28.85 per hour), and you hold a skills assessment related to this role.
+You are employed in a role that paid more than the National Minimum Wage, but less than the priority income level (at least $57,000 per year, or a base rate of $28.85 per hour), and you hold a skills assessment related to this role.

 4

-Your spouse has been employed in Tasmania for the past six months in a role that paid at least $57,000 per year, or a base hourly rate of $28.85.
+Your spouse has been employed in Tasmania for the last six months in a role that pays at least the priority income level ($57,000 per year, or a base rate of $28.85 per hour).

 4

-You are employed in a role that pays more than the National Minimum Wage, but less than $57,000 per year (or $28.85 per hour), and you hold a qualification related to this role (minimum Certificate III, not including online courses or qualifications gained on the basis of Recognition of Prior Learning).
+You are employed in a role that pays more than the National Minimum Wage, but less than the priority income level (at least $57,000 per year, or a base rate of $28.85 per hour), and you hold a qualification related to this role (minimum Certificate III, not including online courses or qualifications gained on the basis of Recognition of Prior Learning).

 2